 Like most American-trained investors, my strength is in individual stock analysis and selection.
 This is an area where the US has a huge technological advantage over the rest of the world.
 (Applying this skill abroad isn’t always as straightforward as it might seem, however.
-Sometimes in the land of the blind, the one-eyed man isn’t king–he’s just someone without an acute sense of hearing.)
+Sometimes in the land of the blind, the one-eyed man isn’t king–he’s just someone with a bad sense of hearing.)

 While I was managing stock portfolios for others, I felt I should have my own money in the same place as my clients’.
 Once I had only the portfolios that belong to myself, my wife and our children to watch over, however, I started to reshape our asset structure to conform better to our own specific investment objectives.
 As I was doing this, I began to think about my position at the leading edge of the Baby Boom and what a daunting task managing their own retirement money must be for my peers who had not made their careers as professional investors.

-I began to write this blog in 2009 for three reasons:
+I began to write this blog in 2009 for three reasons (now two):